The secret to this flavorful shrimp risotto is a rich stock made from shrimp shells–plus extra-jumbo shrimp and a lot of old-fashioned stirring.

-It was on the tiny artists’ island of Burano, near Venice, that I was served that fateful first course of shrimp risotto.
-Put simply, it flat-out beguiled me.
+It was on the tiny artists’ island of Burano, near Venice, that The One and I were served that fateful first course of shrimp risotto.
+Put simply, it flat-out beguiled us.
 I set about recreating this achingly fresh dish as soon as I returned home, and many, many pounds of rice and shellfish later, I hit upon a rendition that I believe comes close to its inspiration.

 I’ve been making this shrimp risotto recipe for 15 years, and each time I change it a little.
 This last time, though, I was terribly disappointed by the lack of shrimp flavor.
 It was the only time I’d used supermarket shrimp instead of shrimp I’d bought from my trusted fishmonger.
 Coincidence?
 I think not.
 The moment I realized that the soul of this dish—the very essence of what I’d experienced in Burano—was so easily compromised, I knew that, sadly, there’s just no way around it.
 I hated to do it, but I knew I had to buy special ingredients for this recipe.
 Those pasty hunchbacks of the seafood case—you know, those pathetic things that’ve been frozen and thawed and slashed in price—just wouldn’t cut it.